 Software maintainability

 Software maintainability is mainly related to the quality of software documentation and source code.
 [ECSS-E-40] and [ECSS-Q-80] require that maintainability requirements be defined and implemented (see e.g. [ECSS-E-40] clause 5.4.2.1; [ECSS-Q-80] clause 6.3.2.4).
-Maintainability is one of the characteristics of a software quality model, which should be used to specify the software quality requirements (see [ECSS-Q-80] clause 5.2.7).
+Maintainability is one of the characteristics of a software quality model used to specify the software quality requirements (see [ECSS-Q-80] clause 5.2.7).

-In order to ensure software maintainability, the following activities should be carried out during software development.
+In order to ensure software maintainability, it is good practice to carry out the following activities during software development:

-System-level software maintainability requirements should be specified by the customer in the requirements baseline.
+System-level software maintainability requirements are specified by the customer in the requirements baseline.

 Sometimes the translation of system maintainability requirements into software ones is not straightforward, especially for what concerns quantitative requirements, which are often specified for ground segments.
-A typical system maintainability requirement could be, for instance: in case of malfunction, the Mean Time To Restore shall be less than X time.
+A typical system maintainability requirement could be, for instance: "in case of malfunction, the Mean Time To Restore shall be less than X time".
 The fulfilment of this requirement by the software components of the system is hard to demonstrate.
 While the time needed e.g. for a switchover to a redundant hardware subsystem can be estimated and then measured, the isolation, identification and correction of a software fault, including testing and installation of the updated software, could require a time which cannot be established a priori.
-However, the system developer should endeavour to specify, in the software requirements baseline, the level of maintainability that the software is required to exhibit, considering in particular the expected operational lifetime and environment.
+However, the system developer is expected to specify, in the software requirements baseline, the level of maintainability that the software is required to exhibit, considering in particular the expected operational lifetime and environment.

-Design and coding standards should be defined, submitted for customer approval and enforced.
+Design and coding standards are defined, submitted for customer approval and enforced.

 The application of suitable design and coding standards is a primary means to achieve software maintainability.
-The design and coding standards should reflect the applicable maintainability requirements and should be enforced in the supplier organization since the beginning of the development.
+The design and coding standards reflect the applicable maintainability requirements and are enforced in the supplier organization since the beginning of the development.

-The maintainability characteristic and the corresponding sub-characteristics (see [ECSS-Q-80-04]) should be included in the software quality model, together with the relative metrics, in line with the system maintainability requirements.
+The maintainability characteristic and the corresponding sub-characteristics (see [ECSS-Q-80-04]) are included in the software quality model, together with the related metrics, in line with the system maintainability requirements.

 The quality model maintainability sub-characteristics and metrics deal, for instance, with size and complexity of the code, adherence to coding standards, testability of requirements and modularity of design.
 All these factors influence the capability of the software to be modified with reasonable effort and in a limited amount of time.
-The threshold for the maintainability-related metrics should be specified taking into account of the system maintainability requirements: the higher the degree of maintainability required, the more stringent the metric thresholds.
+The thresholds for the maintainability-related metrics are specified taking into account of the system maintainability requirements: the higher the degree of maintainability required, the more stringent the metric thresholds.

-Maintainability requirements should be specified in the software technical specification (see [ECSS-Q-80] clause 6.3.2.4), and their implementation verified.
+Maintainability requirements are included in the software technical specification (see [ECSS-Q-80] clause 6.3.2.4), and their implementation verified.